 Why should you seek medical assistance?

 As soon as you suspect you have this condition, ensure to seek medical assistance.
 If you fail to do so, it can cause severe health and personal consequences.
 People ignoring the symptoms and treatment, and living with this condition are more likely to develop conditions such as:

 - Cerebrovascular accident

-Sleep apnea can not only threaten your life, but also put that of somebody else at risk.
-There have been cases in which people with this disorder suddenly fell asleep while at the wheel.
-Besides affecting your personal life and health, it can also impair your professional life as you might fall asleep while doing your job.
+Sleep apnea not only threatens your life but also endanger somebody else, for example, if you fall asleep while driving.
+Aside from affecting your personal life and health, it can also impair your professional life as you might fall asleep while working.

 (1) Innovative treatments for adults with obstructive sleep apnea.
 Weaver, T.E., Calik, M.W., Farabi, S.S., Fink, A.M., Galang-Boquiren, M.T., Kapella, M.C., Prasad, B. & Carley, D.W.
 Nature and Science of Sleep.
 2014. https://www.dovepress.com/innovative-treatments-for-adults-with-obstructive-sleep-apnea-peer-reviewed-fulltext-article-NSS

 (2) The Sleep Apnea Syndromes.
 Guillem, C., Tilkian, A. & Dement, W.C.
 Annual Reviews.
 1975.